On the computation of base-change lifts and lifts of Hida families: Introduction

 One of the many facets of the Langlands functoriality conjecture (see \cite[p.~185]{cornelletal}) is the base-change problem (see \cite[p.~192]{cornelletal}).
 In its essence, the base-change problem is the following: given an automorphic Galois representation $\rho: G_F \to \GL_n(R)$ and an extension $L / F$, is it true that the restriction $\rho|_{G_L}$ is also automorphic for $\GL_n / L$?

 For general extensions of number fields $L / F$, the problem remains open but some major contributions have been established for particular types of extensions.
 For instance, the base-change problem was solved by Langlands \cite{langlands} when $\Gal(L/F)$ is abelian, and by Arthur and Clozel \cite{arthurclozel} when $\Gal(L/F)$ is solvable.
 Later on, Dieulefait \cite{dieulefait1} solved the base-change problem for $\mathrm{GL}_2$ with $F=\Q$ and $L$ a totally real Galois number field, removing the condition of $L/\Q$ being solvable.
 In \cite{dieulefait2}, a simplified proof is given, together with a proof of the automorphy of $\mathrm{Symm}^5(\pi_f)$ for a modular cusp form $f$, where $\pi_f$ stands for its attached automorphic representation.
+They also manage to lift the assumption on the extension $L / \Q$ being Galois.
 See also \cite{blancodieulefait} for a corrigenda of \cite{dieulefait2}.

 These aforementioned works are highly non-constructive in nature.
 They show the existence of the automorphic lifted representation, which is determined uniquely by local properties of the automorphic representation of the base field, but they do not describe the geometric object they are attached to.
 For fields that are not totally real nor CM, it is not even clear which geometric objects these automorphic representations are attached to, if any.
 By describing the geometric object we mean giving explicitly the Hecke eigenvalues uniquely attached to the lifted automorphic forms and showing how these can be explicitly obtained from those of the geometric object attached to the automorphic representation of the base field.